projectcalico/calico/docs/kubernetes/KubernetesIntegration.md

    On each of your nodes, you will need to configure the Kubelet to use the Calico Networking Plugin.
 This can be done by including the `--network_plugin=calico` option when starting the Kubelet.
 If you are using systemd to manage your services, you can add this line to the Kubelet config file (`/etc/systemd/` by default) and restart your Kubelets to begin using Calico.

 ### Configuring Policy
-   See our doc on [Programming Kubernetes Policy](KubernetesPolicy.md) to start networking your nodes!
+   See our doc on [Programming Kubernetes Policy](KubernetesPolicy.md) to start enforcing security policy on Kubernetes pods!